The experiment

 The science program

-The detector being designed for the REDTOP experiment will exploit novel technologies aimed at a highly granular, nearly hermetic apparatus, with fast timing (~30 psec) and excellent particle identification.
-This will enhance the sensitivity of the experiment to a rich and broad physics program, exploiting different beam energies and beam configurations.
-The physics opportunities offered by an η/η’ factory have been discussed in great detail the White Paper and are summarized on the physics program page.
+The physics opportunities offered by an η/η’ factory have been discussed in great detail in the Snowmass 2022 White Paper and are summarized on the physics program page.
 The runs planned for REDTOP are described at the following link.

 However, more experiments could be envisaged with eventual modifications or upgrades of the detector.
 These will encompass runs with muons or kaon beams and with different targets.
 The high granularity of the calorimeter could be exploited at an EDM experiment, as the inelastic events, diluting the EDM measurement, would be rejected with a larger efficiency than with a more conventional polarimeter.